GuillaumeSimplon/GuillaumeSimplon/README.md

 - 🔭 Come see my [portfolio](https://guillaumesimplon.github.io/Guillaume_portfolio/)

-- 🌱 I’m currently learning **Next.js with Js and Ts**, and, **I'm looking for an 18-month work-study position as an application developer**
+- 🌱 I’m currently learning and work **Next.js with Js and Ts**, and, **I'm looking for an 18-month work-study position as an application developer**

 - 💬 Ask me about **Next, React, JavaScript**